Table of contents

 Estimated reading time: 15 minutes

-My son, brother, sister in law, nieces and boyfriend attended the fourth session.
+My son, brother, sister in law, nieces and boyfriend attended the fourth session for our family art.

 Our first activity was creating raised salt paintings using salt and PVA glue.
 For this, my son created a butterfly, which he painted blue and red.